adrian154/blog/public/blogposts/random-float/blogpost.md

 rand() is known to have [a number of problems](https://stackoverflow.com/questions/52869166/why-is-the-use-of-rand-considered-bad); here's a short list:
 - If you use glibc like me, your `rand()` uses a [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator).
 LCGs are very simple, but they are prone to subtle correlation issues that tend to manifest when applied to a multidimensional problem, such as Monte Carlo simulations.
-- `srand()` takes an `unsigned int`, restricting the number of possible sequences you can get from `rand()` to number of distinct seeds that you can provide.
-For reference most quality PRNGs have an internal state of at least 128 bits, which is almost certainly larger than the size of an `unsigned int` on your platform.
+- The number of distinct sequences that you can get from `rand()` is limited by the number of different seeds that you can provide.
+A quality PRNG usually has an internal state of at least 128 bits, but `srand()` only accepts an `unsigned int`, providing only 32 bits of seed material.
-- `rand()` is not thread safe; calling it will result in reads and writes to a shared location.
-Not only will this affect performance, it will also cause insidious randomness issues that may choose to emerge at the most inconvenient time. `rand_r()` allows the user to provide a pointer that will be used to store the PRNG's state, allowing thread-safe code to be written, but many programmers are seemingly not aware of this fact.
+- `rand()` is not thread safe.
+Calling it will result in reads and writes to a shared location, which will cause both performance problems and randomness problems. `rand_r()` allows the user to provide a pointer that will be used to the PRNG's state, allowing thread-safe code to be written, but it is rarely used.

 Okay, so `rand()` is not as *horrible* as I've made it out to be.
-Don't get me wrong&mdash;`rand()` is pretty crappy, but if you generated 100 random numbers and stared at it, it would probably look pretty random.
+Don't get me wrong&mdash;`rand()` is pretty crappy&mdash;but if you generated 100 random numbers and stared at it, it would probably look pretty random.
 So `rand()` might be okay for use cases where high quality randomness is not required (such as a game), but if you try subjecting it to [rigorous statistical tests](https://en.wikipedia.org/wiki/TestU01) it crumples like wet toilet paper.

 <aside>

 Aside from `rand()`'s inherent issues, common practices associated with it are often the source of additional evil.
-Common culprits are seeding the PRNG with unsuitable values or using the modulo operator to generate random numbers within a certain range.
-That's right&mdash;unless `RAND_MAX` is an exact multiple of your range, you are actually introducing a small amount of bias.
-But I digress&hellip;
+Culprits include seeding the PRNG with unsuitable values or using the modulo operator to generate random numbers within a certain range, which actually introduces bias unless your range happens to be divisible by `RAND_MAX`.

 </aside>

 Today, we're going to be using [xoshiro128+](https://prng.di.unimi.it/xoshiro128plus.c) as our PRNG.
-Admittedly, the choice of PRNG is not actually that important, which may come as a surprise after my rant about `rand()`.
-However, as long as you are not using a crappy or obscure generator, there are plenty of very fast, well-proven generators that are probably sufficient for your application.
+PCG is another viable alternative.

 # Introducing Floating Point